ehsanlotfi/cheatsheets/!English.md

     - I dare say you will succeed in the election.

 1. #### How often—?
-    - How often is there a leap year?
+    - How often is there a leap year?0
     - How often is there a flight to Shanghai?
     - How often do you write to your parents?